Understanding Cases in Croatian: A Guide for English Speakers

 The Seven Croatian Cases

-Croatian has seven cases, each with a specific purpose and set of endings.
-These cases are:
+Croatian has seven cases, each with a specific function and set of endings.
+These cases are essential for proper sentence structure and meaning.

-Each case changes the ending of nouns, pronouns, and adjectives depending on gender (masculine, feminine, neuter) and number (singular or plural).
-This system helps clarify meaning and relationships between words in a sentence.
+Cases change the endings of nouns, pronouns, and adjectives depending on their gender (masculine, feminine, neuter) and number (singular or plural).
+This system allows Croatian to have flexible word order while maintaining clear meaning.

 - Nominative: knjiga (the book)